Jointly

 What you should know

-Jointly is a powerful, intelligently built offer and deal management web application with the functionality and feature selection to do more than most in this category.
+Jointly is a powerful, intelligently built offer and contract management web application with the functionality and feature selection to do more than most in this category.
 It uses an array of powerful form-fill and auditing technology, project-based task list creation and smart categorization of transaction roles to offer a competitive advantage to users.

 Listing data is easily ported directly from local MLS connections, and that data will automatically push the appropriate forms into the deal flow.
-For example, home construction dates may mean a lead-based paint addendum is needed, or maybe a flood plain disclosure.
+For example, home construction dates may mean a lead-based paint addendum is needed or maybe a flood plain disclosure.

 Form fields can be custom mapped as needed to uploaded forms not already existing in Jointly, and once a document format is saved, the clone tool allows for repeat use.

-The offer comparison feature is also very cool, giving users the ability to drag and drop deal points to sort by each and revel a hovering net offer content box for an easy review of how it all shakes out.
+The offer comparison feature is also very cool, giving users the ability to drag and drop deal points to sort by each and reveal a hovering net offer content box for an easy review of how it all shakes out.

 The Offer Portal functions as a landing page for a listing, breaking down the seller’s specific offer preferences, the listing’s details, providing disclosures for review and the user option to reveal if there are any pending offers.